 As a homeowner, understanding the basics of electricity is important for maintaining your home’s electrical systems.
-You may not have given it much thought, but one of the fundamental concepts to grasp is the difference between alternating current (AC) and direct current (DC) electricity, as they play a crucial role in how your home is powered.
+You may not have given it much thought, but one of the fundamental concepts to grasp is the difference between AC vs DC electricity, as they play a crucial role in how your home is powered.
 This is especially true if you are considering solar power generation or any renewable and sustainable power options.

 Before we differentiate between the two, let’s first take a peek at where it all started.